Bahrain: Etymology

-Bahrain is the dual form of the Arabic word Bahr (meaning literally "sea"), so al-Bahrayn originally means literally "the two seas".
+Bahrain is the dual form of the Arabic word Bahr (meaning "sea"); as such, al-Bahrayn originally means "the two seas".
 However, the name has been lexicalised as a feminine proper noun and does not follow the grammatical rules for duals; thus its form is always Bahrayn and never Bahrān, the expected nominative form.
 Endings are added to the word with no changes, as in the name of the national anthem Bahraynunā ("our Bahrain") or the demonym Bahraynī.
 The medieval grammarian al-Jawahari commented on this, saying that the more formally correct term Bahrī (lit. 'belonging to the sea') would have been misunderstood and so was unused.

 It remains disputed which "two seas" the name Bahrayn originally refers to.
 The term appears five times in the Quran but does not refer to the modern island—originally known to the Arabs as Awal.
 Today, Bahrain's "two seas" are generally taken to be the bay east and west of the island, the seas north and south of the island, or the salt and fresh water present above and below the ground.
 In addition to wells, there are areas of the sea north of Bahrain where fresh water bubbles up in the middle of the saltwater as noted by visitors since antiquity.
 An alternative theory concerning Bahrain's toponymy is offered by the al-Ahsa region, which suggests that the two seas were the "Great Green Ocean" (the Persian Gulf) and Al-Asfar Lake on the Arabian mainland.

 Until the late Middle Ages, "Bahrain" referred to the region of Eastern Arabia that included southern Iraq, Kuwait, Al-Hasa, Qatif, and Bahrain.
 The region stretched from Basra in Iraq to the Strait of Hormuz in Oman.
 This was Iqlīm al-Bahrayn's "Bahrayn Province".
 When the term "Bahrain" began to refer solely to the Awal archipelago is unknown.
 The entire coastal strip of Eastern Arabia was known as "Bahrain" for a millennium.
 The island and kingdom were also commonly spelled Bahrein.